 Q&A with Joan Iyiola

-The awesome young actor on Cambridge with James Norton, #MeToo and the influence of Black Panther on her Duchess of Malfi at the RSC.
+The actress talks student days at Cambridge Uni, #MeToo and the influence of Black Panther on her RSC Duchess of Malfi.

 Growing up in East London on the Isle of Dogs, Joan Iyiola moved to Essex at 16, studied law at Cambridge University and then decided to train as an actress at Bristol Old Vic Theatre School.
 This season the beautiful, brainy and politically-passionate young graduate stars in Maria Aberg’s new RSC adaptation of John Webster’s 17thCentury revenge-style tragedy, The Duchess of Malfi.
 Its storyline about a high-flying woman embroiled in gender politics feels very current.
 I caught up with Joan in between rehearsals.